TAM: Why a time management solution is essential for companies operating internationally

 How can I track working hours in my company?

-While some employers have an obligation (depending on the countries in which they operate) to set up an objective, reliable and accessible system, the form of the time and attendance monitoring or management solution remains completely free.
-Here is an overview of the possible methods for monitoring working time.
+While some employers have an obligation - depending on the countries in which they operate - to establish an objective, reliable and accessible system, the form of the time and attendance monitoring or management solution remains entirely flexible.

 The manual logbook